THE-HERMlT/alignment/README.md

 │ cuddle and int FREELY if you dont belong in my dni list,

+│ if i block, hide, or unfriend you, please leave me be. i'm an extremely avoidant person and won't speak to you afterwards!

 │i dont really follow people back here in github unless im asked to so pls lmk!

 ╰  interests : genshin, hsr, anime, cosplaying (online and irl!)